candlesayshi/prototypes/README.md

 Some audio ideas and experiments

 ## in progress
-* shatter
+* **shatter**

-    Based on an idea I have about splitting an audiofile into a number of layers that play with and over each other in algorithmically determined loops
+    Based on an idea I have about splitting an audiofile into a number of layers that play with and over each other in algorithmically determined loops.

+    I originally came up with the idea while working on programming a parallel multi-delay effect, and thought I would use the same concepts for this, but have decided to eschew it for a more straight-forward implementation.
+Though if it ends up not working out quite right, I'll probably re-implement the idea with those earlier concepts in mind.